 The Tortilla Press

 Once you have found the dried corn and slaked lime, you’ll need a tortilla press.
 Tortilla presses are readily available in the United States, won’t take up much cabinet space in your kitchen and are inexpensive.
-Please note purchasing information to the right.
-I own the first tortilla press, which is both durable and easy to use.
+I own , which is both durable and easy to use. this tortilla press

 You can find information on Google if you'd like to fabricate your own wooden tortilla press.